kevinsilva/nba23-24/notes.md

 A input text field filters by team name
 If name does not correspond -> show no team available with that name Clicking on a team redirects to \_\_ (either roster or games)

+{JSON.stringify(teams, null, 2)}

+### Roster

+Displays selected team or pre-defined team.
+Displays navigation with active roster.
+An input text field filters by player's name.
+If name does not correspond -> show no player available with that name Clicking on a player redirects to \_\_ (stats)

+How to fetch players from a given team?

+- Api returns list of all players by pages.
+- I can keep fetching until response.data.meta.next_page is null.